kelpup/kelpup.github.io/Instructions/MacDownload.md

 7. Hit the red X button on the Startup Security Utility screen, then click the apple on the top left and select Restart.
 8. While the computer is restarting, hit the [option] key to bring up the boot loader menu.
 Select your wifi and then click the non-MacOS option- it might be called Windows, but it's really Kelpup.
 9. While Kelpup is booting, select the default first option for everything.
 Now you're running Kelpup!!

+When you're done with Kelpup, just hit the power button and turn your computer off.
+Hit the power button again to turn it back on, and macOS will start automatically.
+You can save your session if you'd like, but if you got Kelpup to work, we think you should check out dual-booting with Ubuntu off of a USB.
+It's one of the most used Linux distros in the world, and you might eventually just use on your computer as your main operating system!

+Look into booting Ubuntu off of a USB or dual-booting with Ubuntu by partitioning your drive :)

 ### Video Tutorial for Mac
 [![Tutorial for Mac USB Formatting and ISO Burning](https://img.youtube.com/vi/afqgf71CjMQ/0.jpg)](https://www.youtube.com/watch?v=afqgf71CjMQ)